-- 1. A personal statement or live interview (virtual or in person) with the Program Director, describing applicant's interests and goals in pursuing an MS in Bioethics. - All graduate applicants who have an undergraduate GPA of less than 2.75 will be required to take a writing skills course in addition to the 30 credits needed for the MS in Bioethics. - 3.
-All foreign applicants must demonstrate proficiency in the English language.
+- A personal statement or live interview (virtual or in person) with the Program Director, describing applicant's interests and goals in pursuing an MS in Bioethics. - All graduate applicants who have an undergraduate GPA of less than 2.75 will be required to take a writing skills course in addition to the 30 credits needed for the MS in Bioethics. - All foreign applicants must demonstrate proficiency in the English language.
 Standard testing generally used for this purpose by St. Thomas University will apply. - 4.
-Approval by faculty committee in the College of Science, Technology and Health.
+Approval by faculty committee in the College of Science, Technology and

-PROGRAM COURSE REQUIREMENTS 30 Credits Foundation Co urses Fir st Semester 7 credits BIO 513 Fundamenta ls of Catholic Bioethics 3 credits BIO 514 Responsible Research & Professional Conduct 4 credits Specialization Courses Se cond Semester 23 credits
+PROGRAM COURSE REQUIREMENTS 30 Credits Foundation Co ourses First Semester 7 credits BIO 513 Fundamentals of Catholic Bioethics 3 credits BIO 514 Responsible Research & Professional Conduct 4 credits Specialization Courses Second Semester 23 credits

-BIO 602 BIO 603 Beginning of Human Life Bioethics End of Human Life Bioethics 4 credits 4 credits Third Semester BIO 600 Bioethics of Human Population & Earth's Ecosystem 4 credits MAT 507 Data Analysis and Probabilities 3 credits Fourth Semester BIO 601 BIO 604 Bioethical Decisions in Healthcare Services Bioethics Internship 4 credits 4 credits
+BIO 602 Beginning of Human Life Bioethics 4 credits BIO 603 End of Human Life Bioethics 4 credits Third Semester BIO 600 Bioethics of Human Population & Earth's Ecosystem 4 credits MAT 507 Data Analysis and Probabilities 3 credits Fourth Semester BIO 601 Bioethical Decisions in Healthcare Services 4 credits BIO 604 Bioethics Internship 4 credits